 How to Use a 401(k) to Reach Your Financial Goals

+If you are self-employed or you are a stay-at-home parent, there are alternative retirement savings options available to you like self-employed retirement accounts or the spousal IRA.
 If you have a waiting period for your 401(k), you can still begin contributing an IRA right away so that you are still saving for your retirement.
-This will help you start saving and make it habit to continue to save as your job changes.
+This will help you start saving and make it a habit to continue to save as your job changes.